AleMorales9011/AleMorales9011/README.md

     private String email = "alemorales9011@gmail.com";

     // Summary
-    private String title = "Sr. Software Engineer";
+    private String title = "Software Engineer | DevOps";
-    private String summary = "My role as a DevOps Engineer has been pivotal in architecting cloud infrastructures, optimizing resource utilization, and automating processes,
-                              which resulted in a 25% average cost reduction while enhancing application availability and scalability."
+    private String summary = "My role as a DevOps Engineer has been pivotal in architecting cloud infrastructures, optimizing resource utilization, and automating processes, which resulted in a 25% average cost reduction while enhancing application availability and scalability."
     // Experience
     private Experience[] experiences = new Experience[]{
             new Experience(